-I was able to unlock the door and come out with the needed brush.
+I was able to unlock the door and come out with the needed utensil.
 I took care of the neighboring toilet and was soon on my way.
 During the course of events, I asked “Who’s the patron saint of plumbers?”.
 Neither of us knew.

 I found an additional toilet plugged during my time upstairs.
 What an unusual night!
 (I can go weeks on end without having to deal with this, but last night was exceptional!)

 For cases such as this, I figured I’d better figure out who the patron saint of plumbers was.
 There is some variation in the answer, but my most consistent finding was Saint Vincent Ferrer.

 I can add him to my list of necessary occupational patrons.
 I am already accustomed to calling upon the following:

 - Our Blessed Mother and Saint Martha – when baking or cooking